JSainsburyPLC/shopping-basket/README.md

 README is list of some possible future requirements that we might, if time permits, ask you to have a go at one or more of them.

+> NB: This activity is designed for candidates with a wide range of skills and
+> experiences.
+Don't worry if some of the proposed features seem outside of
+> your area of expertise, we certainly don't expect everyone to know everything.

 We are flexible about the structure of the technical section of the interview.
 You may want to bring some fixes, improvements or additions with you and use those as a starting point.
 Ideally we would like to pair with you during the